-Everything in the world follows some rules - the items move according to classical mechanics, and optimise some trajectory according to some cost function.
+Everything in the world follows some rules – the items move according to classical mechanics and optimize some trajectory according to some cost function.
 Apples follow the gravity and fall down from the trees straight towards the ground, and the electric current flows from high towards low electric potential according to the shortest possible trajectory.
-People also construct their own cost functions, and adjust their behaviour according to the rules present in their environment.
+People also construct their own cost functions and adjust their behavior according to the rules present in their environment.

 Therefore, let us make a mind experiment.
 What would happen if every university announces a yearly ranking of, say, ten best supervisors, according to the students’ and PhD students’ anonymous evaluations?
 What would happen then?
 To my mind, this little rule would launch the whole avalanche of good events.

 So, what would happen first would be a brand new possibility for someone who has always been a good supervisor, to put this statement officially as a badge of honor in their CV, and indicate this achievement by grant writing and applications for positions.
 This move would motivate good supervisors to be even better at what they are doing, as they would have a sense of acknowledgment for their, otherwise ignored, efforts.